17 Famous Landmarks in Chicago, Illinois to See

 The museum houses over 5,000 years of human artistic civilization, including an incredible collection of Impressionist painters.
 The most notable is George Seurat's A Sunday Afternoon on the Island of La Grande Jatte.

-☂️ Join a tour to see The Art Institute of Chicago
+☂️ Explore The Art Institute of Chicago with a tour

 Wrigley Field